brpaz/my-linux-setup/README.md

 ## Base system

-* I believe a development machine should be stable so, right now I am using Ubuntu 18.04 with Gnome as my Distro of Choice.
+* I believe a development machine should be stable so, right now I am using the latest Ubuntu LTS version with Gnome as my Distro of Choice.

-## Base workflow

-* Use Workspaces extensively and shortcuts to move between them.
-* Use ulauncher for faster navigation, application opening and internet search.
-* On terminal:
-   * zsh and zplug
-   * fzm to go to known folders
-   * reverse search with fzf to search previous commands
-   * use a terminal multiplexer (Tilix, tmux, etc)
-   * Pet, for finding terminal commands snippets
-   * Tldr-pages, for quiclky find common commands usage
----

 ## Productivity